Zuṭṭ: Second migration

-In Abbasid Caliphate
+Within the Abbasid Caliphate

 The position of Zutt as mercenary soldiers remained stable for some time after the Abbasid revolution and establishment of the Abbasid Caliphate.
 They still formed part of the armed forces of Basra during the governorship of Abbasid Sulayman bin Ali.
 During the Abbasid civil war (809 – 813), al-Sāri ibn al-Hakam al-Zutti gained control of the lower Egypt, including the capital city of Fustat in 813 and ruled it till his death in 820.
 He was a Zutt soldier of abna’ al-dawla, the elite Khurasani troops of Abbasid caliphate.
 His two sons, Abu Nāsr and Ubāydallah succeeded him as the emirs of Egypt.
 During this period, Egypt was independent from the Abbasids.
 Ubaydallah's reign came to an end in 826, when al-Ma'mun sought to achieve control over the country by dispatching to it the Tahirid general Abdallah ibn Tahir.
 Ubaydullah chose to fight against him, but his forces were defeated and he was forced into exile in Samarra, where he died in 865.
 According to the Arabist Thierry Bianquis, the succession of al-Sari by his sons signals the first attempt at creating an autonomous dynasty ruling Egypt, heralding the more successful Tulunids and Ikhshidids.
 According to Juan Signes Codoñer, Zutt may have been also involved in Thomas the Slav's revolt against the Byzantine Empire in 821–23.